grgrssll-dev/go_allrgb/README.md

 `db` prepare database

 `draw` draw image (will prepare db if needed)

-NOTE: db stored in `~/.allrgb/allrgb.db` (and a backup `allrgb.db.backup` for quick regeneration) size is ~700mb so remove after if want space back (zipping backup is on my todo list)

 #### \<db> arguments
 * `force` force regeneration of db (leave off if you don't want to force db regeneration)